beeware/toga/docs/reference/api/index.rst

                                                                       for an application.
  :doc:`Command </reference/api/resources/command>`                    A representation of app functionality that the user can invoke from
                                                                       menus or toolbars.
+ :doc:`Document </reference/api/resources/document>`                  A representation of a file on disk that will be displayed in one or
+                                                                      more windows.
  :doc:`Font </reference/api/resources/fonts>`                         Fonts
  :doc:`Icon </reference/api/resources/icons>`                         An icon for buttons, menus, etc :doc:`Image </reference/api/resources/images>`                       An image